 The Convention Centre Dublin (The CCD) is a Public Private Partnership between the Office of Public Works (OPW) and Spencer Dock Convention Centre Dublin DAC (SDCCD), with the operations and maintenance of the business contracted to an associate company, Spencer Dock Convention Centre Dublin No2 DAC (O&M Co), which trades as The CCD.
-The building itself is owned by the state with The Convention Centre group companies contracted under licence to commercially operate the business until 2035.
+The building itself is owned by the state with the group of companies contracted under licence to commercially operate the business until 2035.
 In July 2015 both businesses were acquired by the Irish Infrastructure Fund (IIF).
 The IIF was launched in 2012 to invest in infrastructure assets in Ireland, and is managed by Irish Life Investment Managers (ILIM), together with its infrastructure investment manager, AMP Capital.
 Irish Life Investments Managers (ILIM) is Ireland’s largest domestic pension fund manager, while AMP Capital has extensive global experience in managing a diverse portfolio of infrastructure projects which in Ireland include The CCD, renewable energy enterprises, telecoms, and others.

-Executive Chairman, The CCD
+Chief Executive, The CCD

-Finance Director, The CCD
+Sales Director, The CCD

 Philip works with AMP Capital and is a Principal in the Irish Infrastructure Fund (IIF) focusing on Irish infrastructure and European energy sector investments.
 He brings with him more than 15 years’ experience as a principal investor and adviser in the energy market, having worked on projects in over 30 countries.
 Previously, Philip was Head of Commercial Activities in ESB’s investment and development business, where he successfully closed a number of wind and biomass power generation projects in England and Ireland.
 He has also worked as an adviser with a number of developing/emerging market national governments, and bilateral and multilateral development banks, such as World Bank and UN, to promote investment and growth in the local power markets.